Add the Tealeaf SDK to your Android project

 • Install Android Studio.
 Studio Chipmunk is recommended.

-• Use gradle version 7.2
+• Use Gradle version 7.2

 Download and add the SDK to your project